gvwilson/thirdbit/src/fiction/iffy/index.md

 Cold air washed over Iffy as the hovercraft settled onto the ground.
-Two sentry bots dropped from its steeply-angled side and raced past her and Benício to stand guard between them and the fallen Marines.
+Two sentry bots dropped from its steeply-angled side and raced past her and Ignacio to stand guard between them and the fallen Marines.

 A hatch opened on the hovercraft's leading edge just as they reached it.